sgtpep/pmenu/README.md

 ## pmenu-run

-The script `pmenu-run` is an example of application launcher built with `pmenu` similar to `dmenu_run` and `gmrun`.
+The script `pmenu-run` is an example of application launcher built with `pmenu` similar to `dmenu_run`, `gmrun` and `bashrun`.
 It scans for the aplication commands in \*.desktop files, detects if they are intended for terminal and automatically run them attached or detached to the it.

+Bind some desktop shortcut to one the following commands depending of what terminal emulator you use:

+    xterm -e pmenu-run
+    urxvt -e bash -i -c "pmenu-run; :"

+`pmenu-run` passes all provided options to `pmenu`.
+This could be used to add more items to application launcher, like `pmenu-run command1 command2 command3`.

 ## Alternatives
 - [dmenu](http://tools.suckless.org/dmenu/), C/X11